amzn/kotlin-inject-anvil/README.md

 #### `@ContributesSubcomponent`

-The `@ContributesSubcomponent` annotation allows you to define a subcomponent in any Gradle module, but the final `@Component` will be generated when the parent component is merged.
+The `@ContributesSubcomponent` annotation allows you to define a subcomponent in any Gradle module, but the final `@Subcomponent` will be generated when the parent component is merged.
 ```kotlin
 @ContributesSubcomponent(LoggedInScope::class)
 @SingleIn(LoggedInScope::class)